wp-plugins/stealth-update/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Add version() to return plugin's version
+* Update readme with example and documentation for new filter
+* Note compatibility through WP 3.3+
+* Update screenshots for WP 3.3
+* Use DIRECTORY_SEPARATOR instead of hardcoded '/'
+* Create 'lang' subdirectory and move .pot file into it
+* Regenerate .pot
+* Add 'Domain Path' directive to top of main plugin file
+* Add link to plugin directory page to readme.txt
+* Update copyright date (2012)

 = 2.2 =
 * Add filter 'c2c_stealth_update_default' to allow configuring checkbox to be checked by default
 * Note compatibility through WP 3.2+